core49/struct-validator/README.md

 A simple validator to check defined fields in a struct with regular expression.

-Contrary to the [go-validator](https://github.com/go-playground/validator) library, which tries to give you as many options as possible, struct-validator only requires a regex to fulfill its tasks.
+Contrary to the [go-playground/go-validator](https://github.com/go-playground/validator) package, which tries to give you as many options as possible, struct-validator only requires a regex to fulfill its tasks.

 # Installation